kcudding/ecotheory.github.io/teach/RIntro/DFOworkshop.md

 The help file indicates the inputs that the function takes.
 We see that we need the *path* to the .xlsx file, the *sheet* of that file we want to read.
 Note that if we do not specifiy which sheet, the function will default to reading the first sheet.
 Most functions in R will have default settings for the inputs so that you do not necessary have to set these.
 For example, to read in you Hamilton Harbour data, we are not going to using the *range* inpput that selects a cell range to read in.

 ### Where’s my file??

+There are at least three ways to find .xlsx file in R:

- If you don’t know where you have saved a file (the *path*) you can combine the **file.choose()** function to get a drop down menu of your computers file system as source(file.choose()).
-You can then use the menu to choose the appropriate file.
+1. If you don’t know where you have saved a file (the *path*) you can combine the **file.choose()** function to get a drop down menu of your computers file system as read_excel(file.choose()).
+You can then use the menu to choose the appropriate file. </break> To import the data and save it to the variable name 'ham', enter the command 'ham = read_excel(file.choose())' in the Console window.
+This command opens a directory window and allows you to choose the file you wish to open.

+2. Alternately, if you knew the location of your file, you could enter a command like ham = read_excel("/Users/Kim/Documents/hamiltonharbour.xlsx") to open the file immediately.

-However, it might be better to save the file somewhere specific!
-The command getwd() allows you to see which directory R is currently focusing on, and the command setwd("C:/Users yourusername/workshop") or similar should change the directory to the location you want to save to.
+3. You could also simply change the directory that R is looking at.
+The command **getwd()** allows you to see which directory R is currently focusing on, and the command "setwd("C:/Users yourusername/workshop")" or similar should change the directory to the location you want to save to.
 You can check by typing getwd() again.
-Then you could simply enter "read_excel("ind dates flat all parameters Hamilton only FOR Kim.xlsx"), since R would already be focusing on the correct directory.
+Then you could simply enter "read_excel("ind dates flat all parameters Hamilton only FOR Kim.xlsx"), since R would already be focusing on the correct directory